MahaNivetha/Weather-Data-Analysis-using-Kafka-MongoDB-and-Tkinter/README.md

 Real-Time Streaming: Harness the power of Apache Kafka to stream live weather data from various sources, ensuring a continuous and up-to-date flow of information.
 Efficient Data Storage: MongoDB, a robust NoSQL database, is employed for storing the streamed weather data.
 Its flexible and scalable nature facilitates easy data retrieval and management.

 Advanced Analysis with Spark: Leverage Apache Spark's data processing capabilities to conduct in-depth analysis on the stored weather data, extracting valuable insights and trends.
 User-Friendly Interface: The Tkinter-based graphical user interface provides an intuitive platform for users to interact with the analyzed data, visualize trends, and make informed decisions based on the weather information.
 How to Use:

 Setup Prerequisites: Ensure the installation of Apache Kafka, MongoDB, and required Python libraries.
 Run Scripts: Execute the provided Python scripts (producerw.py, consumerw.py, visual.py) to initiate the data streaming, storing, and GUI functionalities.

 Real-Time Analysis: Experience real-time weather data analysis through the Tkinter GUI, allowing users to visualize trends and patterns effortlessly.
-Acknowledgments: We express gratitude to Tomorrow.io API, Apache Kafka, MongoDB, Apache Spark, Tkinter, and Matplotlib for their crucial contributions to this project.

 Explore the Weather Data Analysis project and gain valuable insights into weather patterns, trends, and forecasts with ease!
 ## Prerequisites